advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter1.md

 With the transaction isolation level set to Read Committed, simulations based on Group Replication were conducted under various network latency conditions.

-The deployment setup of Group Replication is illustrated as follows: On machine A, two MySQL instances are deployed¡ªone serving as the primary and the other as the secondary.
+The deployment setup of Group Replication is illustrated as follows: On machine A, two MySQL instances are deployed—one serving as the primary and the other as the secondary.
 These two instances form the majority and communicate via localhost.
 Machine B hosts a third instance deployed as a member of the cluster, with a network latency of X milliseconds.

 ![](media/792556dcff5f267dcc5aefeb5ef0d035.png)